fireyy/dart_aria2/README.md

-# flutter_aria2
+# dart_aria2

-Use "JSON-RPC 2.0" to connect Aria2.
+A Dart implementation use "JSON-RPC 2.0" to connect Aria2.

 ### Dependencies